codebulb/crudfaces/README.md

 Replace the version by the tag / commit hash of your choice or `-SNAPSHOT` to get the newest SNAPSHOT.

 Visit [JitPack’s docs](https://jitpack.io/docs/) for more information.

+### Components
+Add the CrudFaces Facelets library declaration `xmlns:cf="http://crudfaces.codebulb.ch"` in order to use its UI components in XHTML Facelets pages.